Its feet aren't all that red, but then the large, loud, and fast Red-footed Cannibalfly doesn't need bright colors to attract attention.

 This species has a yellow abdomen with black dots that mimic tiger stripes along the dorsal (top) side.
 Long, brown, transparent wings are almost the length of the abdomen.
 The brown thorax forms a humpback.
 Feet are black and spiky, but the legs are yellow.
 The 'thighs' are black.
-When perched, all six legs may be tucked while it sits on a narrow branch.
-While resting or feeding, the legs spread out.
+When perched on a narrow branch, all six legs may be tucked under itself.
+It spread its legs outward when resting or feeding.
 Large black eyes are surrounded by yellow hairs.
 Males have a black rounded tip at the end of the abdomen while females have a black, pointed ovipositor that may be mistaken for a stinger.
 Like all flies, the Red-footed Cannibalfly lacks a stinger and cannot sting, but it can bite in defense or if handled roughly.

 Listen and watch for Red-footed Cannibalflies from the middle to the end of the summer when food options are plentiful.
 Areas like meadows, gardens, and woodlands, which act as homes to a variety of insects, are great places to find this type of Robberfly.